dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 [Boyer-Moore VS String.contains](http://www.blackbeltcoder.com/Articles/algorithms/fast-text-search-with-boyer-moore)

 **tldr**; Although Boyer-Moore is considered one of the fastest string-matching algorithms, C#'s `String.contains` method is faster as it uses assembly optimization.
-Although we might need a performance test since we will need to go line by line and load the strings from each log file if we use `String.contains`.
+Although we might need a performance test since we will need to go line by line and load the strings from each log file if we use `String.contains` and that might take even longer.

 [String.contains VS Regex.isMatch](https://theburningmonk.com/2012/05/performance-test-string-contains-vs-string-indexof-vs-regex-ismatch/#:~:text=As%20you%20can%20see%2C%20Regex.IsMatch%20is%20by%20far,turned%20out%20to%20be%20significantly%20faster%20than%20String.IndexOf.)

 **tldr**; Regex matching is way slower than String methods.
 It's only more useful if we want to pattern match as opposed to finding a fixed string.
+(Actually this raises the question - do we want to pattern match?)

 ## Output